ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-manage-acrs.md

 <properties
-   pageTitle="管理 StorSimple 中的存取控制記錄 | Microsoft Azure"
-   description="說明如何使用存取控制記錄 (ACR) 以判斷哪些主機可以連接至 StorSimple 裝置上的磁碟區。" services="storsimple"
-   documentationCenter=""
-   authors="alkohli"
+   pageTitle="Manage access control records in StorSimple | Microsoft Azure" description="Describes how to use access control records (ACRs) to determine which hosts can connect to a volume on the StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"